majstomphorst/producitfy/PROCES.md

 - made a way to upload image to firebase
 - updated the collection view to import a users specifik images and label!

+### Day 09/19 - 14/06/17
+1. Meeting
+ - Not pressent.
+2. App develpment
+ - Created a new design for uploading icons with activity's
+ - Created a new class to set a the functions in a location.
+ - Want to create a time struct so i can call Timer.start Timer.pauze
+Timer.stop etc.